Git Editor Utility

 - Rewrite history: Uses

-to update commit dates and author info. - Cleanup: Removes temporary files and runs
+git rebaseto update commit dates and author info. - Cleanup: Removes reflog entries and runs

 Safety Notes